petroemil/Rx.Book/Draft.md

 this.Subscribe(asyncSubject, "AsyncSubject #2");
 ```

 The `AsyncSubject` only yields anything after it's been terminated, meaning no matter when or where do you subscribe to it, you will always get the last event from the stream before its termination.
-In this example both the 1st and 2nd subscription will see the events "3" and "OnCompleted" when (or after) `OnCompeted()` have been called on the subject.
+In this example both the 1st and 2nd subscription will see the events "3" and "OnCompleted" right after `OnCompeted()` have been called on the subject.

 ## LINQ